-- I acknowledge that I have received a copy of Midwest Academy Student Handbook. - I understand the handbook sets forth the general terms of my being a student at Midwest Academy and I agree: (1) to read and comply with the policies and procedures contained herein; and (2) that Midwest Academy has reserved the right to unilaterally abolish or modify any policy without prior notice. - My signature(s) below indicates my receipt and understanding of these documents.
+- I acknowledge that I have received a copy of Midwest Academy Family Handbook. - I understand the handbook sets forth the general terms of my being a student at Midwest Academy and I agree: (1) to read and comply with the policies and procedures contained herein; and (2) that Midwest Academy has reserved the right to unilaterally abolish or modify any policy without prior notice. - I understand if a student is found to be in violation of the Midwest Academy Substance Abuse Policy or if the student fails to comply with a drug testing request, this will lead to disciplinary consequences up to and including expulsion from school.
+I hereby authorize any physician, laboratory, hospital, or medical professional retained by the school to both conduct such screening and provide the results to the school.
+I release the school or any person affiliated with the school and any such person or institution from liability. - My signature(s) below indicates my receipt and understanding of these documents.

 Student Printed Name

 Student Signature

 Date

 Parent or Guardian Printed Name

 Parent or Guardian Signature

 Date

-ENROLLMENT AGREEMENT 2023-2024
+ENROLLMENT AGREEMENT 2024-2025

-IN CONSIDERATION of the enrollment of ("Student") at Midwest Academy of Indiana, Inc. ("School") for the 2023-2024 School Year ("School Year"), the undersigned parent(s) or guardian(s) of the Student ("Parent"), hereby agree(s), jointly and severally, to pay the Tuition and Fees (as hereinafter defined) and accept the terms and conditions of enrollment set forth in this Enrollment Agreement ("Agreement").

-1. OFFER OF ENROLLMENT.
-This Agreement represents an offer of enrollment to the Student in the School which becomes valid when a payment plan has been selected in Paragraph 4, the signatures of both parents if applicable, along with payment of the deposit described in Paragraph 3 have been received by the School.

-2. TUITION.
-Parent hereby promises and agrees to pay the School Tuition in the amount of \$19,000 THE OBLIGATION OF PARENT TO PAY TUITION AND FEES (AS HEREIN DEFINED) FOR THE ENTIRE SCHOOL YEAR, AND EXCEPT AS PROVIDED IN PARAGRAPH 5, IS UNCONDITIONAL AND IRREVOCABLE AND NO PORTION OF TUITION OR FEES SHALL BE REFUNDED OR ABATED FOR ANY REASON INCLUDING ABSENCE, WITHDRAWAL, OR DISMISSAL OF THE STUDENT FROM THE SCHOOL.

-3. TUITION DEPOSIT.
-The tuition deposit of \$750.00 which must accompany this Agreement is NONREFUNDABLE.

-4. TUITION BALANCE REMITTANCE PLAN.
-Parent herby promises and agrees to pay the Tuition balance as follows (MUST SELECT ONE):

-- Annual: One-Payment Plan.
-Full payment of \$18,250 for this plan is due by July 31, 2023. - Semi-Annual: Two-Payment Plan.
-Parent will pay an initial payment of \$9,125 due by July 31, 2023, and a second payment of \$9,125 due by November 30, 2023.

-o Monthly: Payment Plan.
-The Business Office will send 10 equal monthly Tuition invoices for \$1,825 between July 1, 2023 and April 30, 2024.
-Invoices will be emailed by the 15th of the month and will be due by the last day of the same month.
-There will be an administrative fee of 2% to cover fees encumbered by Midwest Academy.
-This will be charged on the total annual tuition and added to the first Tuition invoice for the monthly payment plan.
+IN CONSIDERATION of the enrollment of ("Student" at Midwest Academy of Indiana, Inc. ("School") for the 2024-2025 School Year ("Sthe undersigned parent(s) or guardian(s) of the Student ("Parent"), hereby agree(s) severally, to pay the Tuition and Fees (as hereinafter defined) and accept the terms conditions of enrollment set forth in this Enrollment Agreement ("Agreement"). , jointly and 1.
+OFFER OF ENROLLMENT.
+This Agreement represents an offer of enrollment of in the School which becomes valid when a payment plan has been selected in Parag signatures of both parents if applicable, along with payment of the deposit describe Paragraph 3 have been received by the school. raph 4, the 2.
+TUITION.
+Parent hereby promises and agrees to pay the School Tuition in the an \$19,750 THE OBLIGATION OF PARENT TO PAY TUITION AND FEES (AS HEREINED) FOR THE ENTIRE SCHOOL YEAR, AND EXCEPT AS PROVIDED PARAGRAPH 5, IS UNCONDITIONAL AND IRREVOCABLE AND NO PORTICITION OR FEES SHALL BE REFUNDED OR ABATED FOR ANY REASON ABSENCE, WITHDRAWAL, OR DISMISSAL OF THE STUDENT FROM THE ST REIN IN ON OF INCLUDING 3.
+TUITION DEPOSIT.
+A tuition deposit of \$750.00 which must accompany this A{ξ} NONREFUNDABLE. greement is 4.
+TUITION BALANCE REMITTANCE PLAN.
+Parent herby promises and agrees Tuition balance as follows (MUST SELECT ONE): s to pay the o Annual: One-Payment Plan.
+Full payment of \$19,000 for this plan is due b y July 31, 2024. o Semi-Annual: Two-Payment Plan.
+Parents will pay an initial payment of S \$9,500 due by July 31, 2024, and a second payment of \$9,500 due by November 30, 2024. o Monthly: Payment Plan.
+The Business Office will send 10 equal monthly 7 Tuition invoices for \$1,900 between July 31, 2024, and May 30, 2025.
+Invoice emailed by the 20th of the month and will be due by the last day of the There will be an administrative fee of 2% to cover fees encumbered to Academy.
+This will be charged on the total annual tuition and added Tuition invoice for ALL monthly payment plans. e same month by Midwest INITIAL HERE